-- The Original Promissory Note with a physical/wet signature and a list of collateral (if the note is secured)
+- The Original Promissory Note or agreement with a physical/wet signature and a list of collateral (if the note is secured)

-IRA Resources does not provide or assist in drafting promissory notes— we cannot legally do this for you.
+- IRAR Trust does not provide or assist in drafting promissory notes.
+We cannot legally do this for you.
 If you need assistance, there are plenty of resources you can find online with a quick search.

 When reviewing your investment paperwork, we're looking for a few things: